SnklpAnand/Data-Professional-Survey/DETAILS.md

 Following data operations can be observed in this project :
     Data Manipulation, Importing & Cleaning Data, Data Visualization, Case Study

-The objective of this project is to derive AtliQ Hardware goods' sales trend
+The objective of this project is to derive the insights of data jobs across various parts of the world

 Achievements on this Project :
-    1. Displayed the sales trend of AtliQ hardware, allowing users to understand the data and, make informed decision.
+    1. Discovered that Python is the most preferred programming language globally
-    2. Created the dashboard that will help in increasing the revenue at least by 7% in the upcoming quarter.
+    2. The highest salary is of Data Scientist.